dhuss42/ft_irc/progress.md

 ## ====== Day 19 == 19.09 ====== ()
-[x] created getters and setters for Server related stuff [x] wrote some basic functions for commands (all ready except privmessage) [] handle PRIVMSG
+[x] created getters and setters for Server related stuff [x] wrote some basic functions for commands (all ready except privmessage) [x] handle PRIVMSG
+	[x] between users
+	[x] message to channel
+		[] if target is a channel then it is possible to send only to certained prefixed members -> in our case only operators
-[x] fixed bug inside PRIVMSG where capital letter cannels where searched wrong inside getChannel [] fix authentication process or make a method that can be implemented as soon as the necessary cmds are handle by parser [x] tested sending larger messages without all the Debug information and server does not freez
+	[] when starts with $ the message is sent to all clients on the server [x] fixed bug inside PRIVMSG where capital letter cannels where searched wrong inside getChannel [x] though about logic how to fix authentication process or make a method that can be implemented as soon as the necessary cmds are handle by parser
+[x] tested sending larger messages without all the Debug information and server does not freez
 - server is a bit slow when responding
 	[x] fixed some delay because poll had a sleep of 1 second -> not 100ms -> getting pull error now when pressing SIGINT
+[x] verified a few things irssi does: no creationTime and empty mode command is displayed as "+"
+	-> noticed that irssi itself is also a bit laggy
+[x] -> checking core DUMP (ctrl + \)
+	-> quits the server now
+[] ctrl + z results in chaos